 We sent several different green coffee samples to the lab to see if there was some useful nutritional information that might help us decide what to plant.
 We narrowed down our choices to three different cultivars to test on our farm: purple caturra, pacamara and rose bourbon.
 Over the course of the year, we planted 24,587 coffee seedlings of these cultivars in five lots that needed replanting.

 Below is a view of Lot 4 in August, which shows intercropping of banana plants with the young pacamara and purple caturra coffee in the foreground and older coffee (6-year-old) in the lot in the background.
 Prior to planting, workers dug the holes for each seedling and added organic compost that was augmented with nutrients and microorganisms to encourage plant growth and prevent fungal infections of the seedlings’ root systems.

-We planted both cultivars in the same lot so that they will have equal experiences in terms of soil composition, rainfall, sunlight, temperature and other inputs.
-That way, when it is time to harvest, the variable of cultivar will be able to be measured more accurately (we hope), when we send the samples for laboratory testing for nutrients, antioxidants and minerals.
+We planted both cultivars in the same lot so that they would have equal experiences in terms of soil composition, rainfall, sunlight, temperature and other inputs.
+That way, when it is time to harvest, the variables of the cultivar will be able to be measured more accurately (we hope) when we send the samples for laboratory testing for nutrients, antioxidants and minerals.

 Here is drone footage of Lot 4 in August:

 Below is another photo of Lot 4 in November—4 months after being planted.